khalimovaelena/FunWithGBFS/README.md

 - Enable auditing, performance tracking, and analytics
 - Useful for teachers, researchers, and competitive leaderboards

-### 4. Parameter-Driven Question Generating Platform
+### 4. Question Generating Platform
-- Create a table in DB or JSON configuration to define question-generation rules
+- Create a table in DB or JSON configuration (or any other type of structure that can contain parameters) to define question generation rules
-- Parameters include:
+- Parameters might include:
 	- Location (city/region)
 	- Question text
 	- Question type (single/multiple choice, true/false etc))
 	- Data input type (station/vehicle etc)
 	- Thresholds (what to calculate: min/max/avg etc)
 	- Which fields in external API relate to which data of the question (where to read number of bikes, disabled/reserved bikes etc from)

+Basic logic will be coded:
-- Code basics of the logic: how to calculate Thresholds and how to generate options for single/multiple choice questions
+- how to calculate Thresholds (max, min, average values etc)
+- how to generate options for single/multiple choice questions

+Then game admins will be able to add parameters for new questions without code changes.
-- Logic will dynamically read and apply these parameters (from DB ot json) without code changes > this will allow to create new questions without code changes
+Game logic will dynamically read and apply these parameters (from DB or json) to generate new questions.

 ### 5. Persistent Storage
-- Replace SQLLite with full-featured DB (PostgreSQL, Oracle, MS SQL)
+- Replace SQLLite with full-featured DB (PostgreSQL, Oracle, MS SQL) to be able to create users roles (admin/player), store statistics and provide more advance analytics.

 ### 6. More Unit Tests
 - Add tests for GameEngine, Data Providers etc